 - Regular updates

 This is a free tool and does not require any installation.
 But you need to have a .NET Framework installed in order to run this software.
-You can create only windows bootable USB drive with this tool and does not support Linux.
+You can create only a windows bootable USB drive with this tool and does not support Linux.

 - No need for installation